pattihis/simple-photo-feed/README.md

 ### Features

-* Easy embed feature that to display Instagram posts from your Instagram account
+* Easy embed feature to display Instagram posts from your account.
-* Super simple to set up
+* Super simple to set up - No coding or editing files!
 * Completely responsive and mobile ready – layout looks great on any screen size and in any container width
 * Customizable – Customize the number of photos, number of columns, image size and captions display!
 * Use the built-in shortcode options to completely customize your Instagram feed